Very Dark Brown Stool Almost Black: 3 Causes Explained.

 A- Examples of Non-steroidal inflammatory drugs:

-Having pain in the epigastric area (upper central abdominal pain) together with black stool and a history of NSAID intake is suggestive of bleeding peptic ulcers.
+Pain in the epigastric area (upper central abdominal pain), black stool, and history of NSAID intake suggest bleeding peptic ulcers.

 This is a medical emergency.
-If you think you have a bleeding peptic ulcer, please seek medical help immediately.
+If you have a bleeding peptic ulcer, please seek medical help immediately.

 B- Examples of blood-thinning medications (anticoagulants and anti-platelet drugs).